 The ventral nerve cord extends along the belly of the crayfish and runs to the rear end of the body (to the telson).
 It also has small nerve clusters at the end of each segment (walking legs, swimmerets, etc.).

 Every segment is like semi-independent and provides motor nerve to the appendages.
-Basically, the nervous system the crayfish is not completely centralized.
+Basically, the nervous system of the crayfish is not completely centralized.
 It means that even if the cerebral ganglia is disabled, some parts of the crayfish would still move and react in a purposeful way while responding to external stimuli.

 The Reproductive System of Crayfish